Caitlin Clark

-At Dowling Catholic High School in West Des Moines, Iowa, Clark was among the top recruits in her class and named a McDonald's All-American.
-In her first season with Iowa, she led the NCAA Division I in scoring, shared national freshman of the year honors and was an All-American.
-As a sophomore, Clark was a unanimous first-team All-American and became the first women's player to lead the Division I in points and assists in a single season.
-She has won the Dawn Staley Award two times and the Nancy Lieberman Award one time as the top Division I player at her position.
+Clark attended Dowling Catholic High School in her hometown of West Des Moines, Iowa, where she was named a McDonald's All-American and rated the fourth-best player in her class by ESPN.
+In her freshman season with Iowa, she led the NCAA Division I in scoring and earned All-American honors.
+As a sophomore, Clark was a unanimous first-team All-American and became the first women's player to lead Division I in points and assists in a single season.
+In her junior season, she was the national player of the year and led Iowa to its first national championship game, again leading Division I in assists and setting Big Ten single-season marks in points and assists.
+As a senior, she repeated as national player of the year and helped Iowa return to the national title game.
+She also set the Division I women's career and single-season record in points and three-pointers, broke the conference record in assists, and led the nation in points and assists.

-Clark has won three gold medals representing the United States at the youth international level.
-She was named Most Valuable Player of the 2021 FIBA Under-19 Women's Basketball World Cup.
+At the youth international level, Clark won three gold medals with the United States, including two at the FIBA Under-19 Women's World Cup, where she was named Most Valuable Player in 2021.